amolaka/Notable-Projects/README.md

 ## Section 3: Instructions for reproducing results
 1. First, download the country CSV files in our Final Data folders (for example 'Zimbabwe.csv', 'Zambia.csv', 'Yemen.csv', etc.)

 2. Next, run the 'Project 2 -- Exploratory Data Analysis'.ipynb file in our SCRIPTS folder.
-This will generate our EDA plots. **** Note, you will need to import the country csv files into Google Colab Files ****
+This will generate our EDA plots.
+**** NOTE, you will need to import the country csv files for this ipynb file to work!

 3. Next, run the 'Project 2 -- Model Evaluation'.ipynb file in our SCRIPTS folder.
 This has the code for testing which model (ARIMA, ETS, Prophet, Polynomial Regression) works best.
-You will notice that ARIMA ends up having the lowest RMSE value, leading us to use ARIMA as our predictive model of choice. **** Note, you will need to import the country csv files for this ipynb file to work! ****
+You will notice that ARIMA ends up having the lowest RMSE value, leading us to use ARIMA as our predictive model of choice.
+**** NOTE, you will need to import the country csv files for this ipynb file to work!

 4. Next, run the 'Project 2 -- ARIMA'.ipynb file in our SCRIPTS folder.
 This describes each country's predicted emissions for the target year 2050.
 For reference, our research question is: "Will a country's commitment to being carbon neutral by 2050 be reflected in the trends of their country's carbon emissions?"
 So any ARIMA results that depicts the Project 2050 Emissions being a value higher than zero is predicted by this model to not hold on to their commitment.
+**** NOTE, you will need to import the country csv files for this ipynb file to work!